codeandsons/live-free-or-dy-nasty/docs/league-charter.md

       1. 7 vs. 10
       1. 8 vs. 9
    1. Week 16 - Semipoop
-      1. 11 vs. loser 3b
+      1. 11 vs. loser 3.3.2
-      1. 12 vs. loser 3c
+      1. 12 vs. loser 3.3.3
-      1. 7th place game - winner 3b vs. winner 3c
+      1. 7th place game - winner 3.3.2 vs. winner 3.3.3
    1. Week 17 - Toilet Bowl
-      1. Loser 4a vs. loser 4b
+      1. Loser 3.4.1 vs. loser 3.4.2
-      1. 9th place game - winner 4a vs. winner 4b
+      1. 9th place game - winner 3.4.1 vs. winner 3.4.2

 ## Buy-In and Payouts

 1. Buy-in: $50
+   1. Will be collected between the start of the league year and the rookie draft.
    1. No refunds will be provided to a manager who leaves or is removed from the league.
       1. If the manager finds a replacement, they may negotiate payment transfer amongst themselves; the commissioner plays no part in these negotiations.
       1. If the manager is not able to find a replacement, the commissioner will find a replacement.
       1. If a replacement is not found during an active week of play, the commissioner will set the team lineup, but will not participate in transactions.
       1. A manager who needs to leave the league must contact the commissioner as soon as possible.
-   1. All payments will be processed via Venmo managed by Patrick Fitzgerald.
+   1. All payments will be processed via Venmo managed by [Patrick Fitzgerald](commissioner).
    1. There is currently no provision requiring advanced buy-in for future seasons.
 2. Payouts:
    1. Regular season winner: $50